Thank you for subscribing

 Is electricity cheaper than gas?

-Electricity is now generally cheaper than gas to power Victorian homes.
+Electricity is now generally cheaper than gas to power Victorian homes, according to Sustainability Victoria.

-Installing household solar panels can make your electricity bills even cheaper, as most of your energy needs can be powered by the sun.
+Installing household solar panels can make your electricity bills even cheaper, as most of your energy needs can be powered when the sun is shining or stored if you have a solar battery.
 Renewable energy produced by household solar panels combined with modern, energy efficient electrical appliances is a cost-effective way to reduce energy consumption in the home.
 You can help further reduce your energy bills by considering a different energy provider

 Are there rebates for switching from gas to electricity?

-Yes, the Victorian Energy Upgrades program and Solar Homes Program are government initiatives designed to help financially support households transition off gas.
+Yes, the Victorian Energy Upgrades program and Solar Homes Program are government initiatives designed to help financially support households to transition from gas to electricity.

 Rebates are available for products such as: